keesschollaart81/AzureCostInsights.Marketplace/README.md

 - Filter by subscription and then/or by the name of Resource Group, Resource Type or by the value of the selected Tag (using glob patterns)
 - No external service, data stay's within your Azure DevOps tenant
 - Leverages your Azure Service Connections for downloading your data
+- All Subscription are supported (like EA, PayG, MSDN, etc.) except CSP
 - 1 widget for free, additional widget-instances starting at 1$ per widget per month (in-app purchase)

 ## Getting started